Speech-Language-Hearing Clinic

 What We Do

 The Buffalo State University Speech-Language-Hearing Clinic is a teaching program.
 Clinical services, including speech-language-hearing and swallowing screenings, evaluations, and treatment, are provided by graduate students pursuing their master's degree in speech-language pathology under the direct supervision of clinical faculty who are licensed by New York State and hold the ASHA Certificate of Clinical Competence (CCC).
-Services are offered in the fall, spring, and summer semesters and provided free-of-charge.
+Services are offered in the fall, spring/spring extension, and summer semesters and provided free-of-charge.
 Donations are graciously accepted serving to promote ongoing clinical education.

 Take a virtual tour our Speech-Language-Hearing Clinic (coming soon)